21 Oct Could you be my Business Partner? This creative mind needs your business brain…

-Today, Craftivist Collective creates tools, projects and services that offer individuals, groups and organisations around the world a chance to join in and embrace Gentle Protest too.
+Today, through the Craftivist Collective I have created tried and tested tools, projects and services that offer individuals, groups and organisations around the world a chance to join in and embrace Gentle Protest too.
 As craftivists we use our minds to visualise a positive world, our hands to craft beauty that brings injustices to light, and our hearts to build bridges and critical friendships with influential decision makers.

 Our quiet craftivism can carry immense power.
 Craftivist Collective tools have been used to help make real, lasting change happen.
-From protesting garment workers’ wages with Fashion Revolution, to holding politicians accountable for better mental health with Mind; successfully encouraging Marks and Spencers to pay the real Living Wage to 50,000 of their staff, and helping WWF change a law in Spain to protect migrating birds by providing our manifesto for their campaign strategy.
-As a collective we have also supported parents in protesting against the levels of air pollution around local schools; helped create the new national UK Girl Guiding craftivism badge, stood in solidarity with the Black Lives Matter movement and carried out many other campaigns that have contributed to important change.
+From protesting garment workers’ wages with Fashion Revolution, to holding politicians accountable for better mental health with Mind the mental health charity; successfully encouraging Marks and Spencers to pay the real Living Wage to 50,000 of their staff, and helping WWF change a law in Spain to protect migrating birds.
+As a collective we have also supported parents in protesting against the levels of air pollution around local schools; I’ve helped create the new national UK Girl Guiding craftivism badge, our community have stood in solidarity with the Black Lives Matter movement and carried out many other campaigns that have contributed to important change.

-We focus on reaching people who are not already involved in social change and look to carry out our Gentle Protest Craftivism in spaces where you would not necessarily expect to find it.
+We focus on reaching people who are not already involved in or feel excluded from social change and look to carry out our Gentle Protest Craftivism in spaces where you would not necessarily expect to find it.
 We don’t aim to replace other forms of activism, we aim to provide new innovative tools to add to the activism toolkit that anyone can use.